Logo

 At WBCh my love of all types of diversity and my desire for inclusion grew.
 I also heard more stories of LGBT+ people being harmed or mistreated in churches.
 This sometimes ended in tragedy.
 However, while majoring on love, grace, diversity and inclusion in my preaching, I avoided the subject of homosexuality altogether, probably because it was too much of a hot topic.
 I remember one couple wanting a pastoral visit because of what turned out to be the husband’s forceful demand that I ‘preach against homosexuality.’
 He turned purple with rage because I didn’t agree to this and he seemed unable to hear anything else I said during the visit.
 We didn’t see them again.
 I wondered if there was something in his past that caused his rage, rather than just his understanding of scripture.

-My wife (Kate) and I have three daughters who are now adults.
+My wife (Kate) and I have three children who are now adults.
 As they grew up they couldn’t fathom why Christians wouldn’t accept LGBT+ people for who they are.
 This was something that reinforced their lasting impression that church is outdated, out of touch and therefore irrelevant.
 While their challenges often proved uncomfortable for me, for example when they said many Christians are far more judgemental than ‘normal’ people, I’ve learned so much from how they and most of their generation see things.
 I find this common perception of Christians depressing, especially when the church, the Body of Christ, is meant to be a sign pointing towards and a taste of the Kingdom of God.

 Due to my concern, confusion and discomfort, I decided to study what the Bible actually says about homosexuality on my first sabbatical four years ago.
 I read extensively, met people with different views and asked LGBT+ Christians about their experiences.
 Oh, and I prayed loads!
 Although I came to the end of my sabbatical still ‘sitting on the fence,’ I felt more informed and appreciated how the Bible is far more complex about this than I’d realised.
 I’d also become convinced that, in the same way my sexual orientation wouldn’t have changed, it couldn’t change for LGBT+ people.
 I could see how they might repress it, but not change it.
 Also, in the same way I'd consider it impossible for me to be celibate, I began seeing it as grossly unjust asking this of gay men and women who, like me, have not sensed a call to a life of celibacy.